ochubay/Coursera-Getting-and-Cleaning-Data/codebook.md

   * angle(): Angle between to vectors.

 #### **Preparing Tidy Data**
-The run_analysis.R script contains run_analysis() function which performs the following data processing:
+run_analysis.R script contains run_analysis() function which performs the following data processing:
 ###
-1. reads all input "train" and "test" datasets (X_test,X_train, y_test, y_train, subj_test, subj_train) and dictionaries into their respective data frames
+1. reads all input datasets from "train" and "test" subdirectories (X_test, X_train, y_test, y_train, subj_test, subj_train) and dictionaries into their respective data frames
-2. assigns descriptive names to the dataframes based on names located in *feature* dataframe which was loaded formfeature.txt having eliminated '(' and ')' symbols from original names
+2. assigns descriptive names to the dataframes based on names located in *feature* dataframe which was loaded from feature.txt having eliminated '(' and ')' symbols from original names
-3. merges train and test datasets into a consolidated datasets X, y, subj respectively
+3. merges train and test datasets into a consolidated datasets X, y, subj containing train and test data respectively
 4. removes all columns from the X dataframe which are not  'mean' or 'std' columns
 5. combines all datasets X, y, subj together into a single dataframe *tidydataset*
 6. creates summary dataset *df_summary* with means for each variable by subject and activity